road-labs/ocmf-js/README.md

 - [yarn](https://yarnpkg.com/)  - `yarn add @road-labs/ocmf`
 - [pnpm](https://pnpm.io/) - `pnpm add @road-labs/ocmf`

-Note that package to cover crypto related functionality will also need to be installed, discussed below.
+Note that a package to cover crypto related functionality will also need to be installed, discussed below.

 ## Dependencies